-With Darwin under constant threat of attack, airfields were moved south and what’s left can be seen today at locations like Coomalie Creek, Gorrie, Batchelor, Daly Waters, Pine Creek and others like Sattler, right next to the highway.
+With Darwin under constant threat of attack at that time, airfields were moved south out of the range of Japanese aircraft and what’s left can be seen today at locations like Coomalie Creek, Gorrie, Batchelor, Daly Waters, Pine Creek and others like Sattler, right next to the highway.

-In Darwin you can visit the East Point Reserve (along Alec Fong Lim Drive towards Fannie Bay), where the huge gun emplacement still sits forlorn and exhausted after the frantic activity of the war.
+In Darwin, you can visit the East Point Reserve (along Alec Fong Lim Drive towards Fannie Bay), where the huge gun emplacement still sits forlorn and exhausted after the frantic activity of the war.
 A comprehensive museum is housed in the old command post.
-In a wonderful twist, the 9-inch gun was sold for scrap in 1959 to the Japanese Fujita Salvage Company.
+In a wonderfully ironic twist, the 9.2-inch gun was sold for scrap in 1959 to the Japanese Fujita Salvage Company.
 A replica now sits in its place.

-The Australian Aviation Heritage Centre at Winnellie (08 8947 2145, www.darwinsairwar.com.au) was once a naval facility that miraculously survived both the war and the cyclone and now houses an impressive display of both modern and vintage aircraft, including a massive B-52 and what’s left of Sgt Hajime Toyoshima’s Zero that crashed on Melville Island.
-Captured and disarmed by Aboriginals, Toyoshima was the first Japanese POW and later died in the Cowra breakout.
+The Australian Aviation Heritage Centre at Winnellie was once a naval facility that miraculously survived both the war and the cyclone and now houses an impressive display of both modern and vintage aircraft, including a massive B-52 and what’s left of Sgt Hajime Toyoshima’s Zero fighter that crashed on Melville Island.
+Captured and disarmed by a local Aboriginal patrol, Toyoshima was the first Japanese POW and later died in the Cowra breakout in August 1944.